SheepDice/BirdRecognation/README.md

 # BirdRecognation

 ## Disclaimer
-Rhis project is a copy of a training project made for a datascientist training led by Datascientest (datascintest.com) The project as been realised by four students (Gregory PECHIN, Maxence REMI-HAROCHE, Yoni EDERY and myself, Armand BENOIT) My current goal is to clean this project by deleting useless files, correcting codes and improving streamlit.
+This project is a copy of a training project made for a datascientist training led by Datascientest (datascintest.com) The project as been realised by four students (Gregory PECHIN, Maxence REMI-HAROCHE, Yoni EDERY and myself, Armand BENOIT) My current goal is to clean this project by deleting useless files, correcting codes and improving streamlit.